Elinvention/gnome-shell-extension-nasa-apod/README.md

 You can contribute translations if you can use [Poedit].

-1. Open the template file [po/nasa-apod.pot] with Poedit.
+1. Open the template file [nasa_apod@elinvention.ovh.pot] with Poedit.
 2. Choose the language you want to translate to.
 3. Translate each string.
 4. Save the translation .po file.